Adaptive Step Duration for Accurate Foot Placement: Achieving Robust Bipedal Locomotion on Terrains with Restricted Footholds: Divergent Component of Motion Analysis of Bipedal Locomotion

-The ALIP dynamics in \eqref{eq:alip_dynamics} can be transformed into a system that separates the stable and unstable parts of its dynamics, where the latter is its Divergent Component of Motion \cite{englsberger2015three}.
-Using the states of the ALIP model, the DCM $\boldsymbol{\xi}$ in the contact frame is given by
+The ALIP dynamics in \eqref{eq:alip_dynamics} can be transformed into a form that decouples the stable and unstable components, with the latter referred to as the Divergent Component of Motion (DCM)~\cite{englsberger2015threedimensional}.
+Using the states of the ALIP model, the DCM $\boldsymbol{\xi}=[\xi^x, \xi^y]^T$ in the contact frame is given by